 Penalties

-Corporations face higher fines.
-For flying without a licence, flying an unregistered drone, or flying in areas where drones are not allowed the fine is up to $5,000, while it is up to $15,000 for putting people or other aircraft at risk.
+- Up to $3,000 for flying in areas where drones are not allowed or for putting people or other aircraft at risk.

 Brief Overview of the Global Drone Industry